 However, if the Google driverless car becomes reality, and we don't have to think about it anymore, should the “oh shit” moment occur, you will become paste when that “Powered by Google” driverless semi truck smashes your “Microsoft Enabled“ Ford Escort.

-For my money, it boils down to is this: when your users habitually engage the cruise control on your system, it's time to complicate matters a bit and re-force analysis of the situation.
-But who needs the Thomas Guide when you have a GPS in your phone?
-Right?
+What it should come down to is this: when your users habitually engage the cruise control on your system, it's time to complicate matters a bit and re-force analysis of the situation.
+It is good to occasionally force reflection and encourage analysis.

-Well, I don’t know about you but when my phone dies on me, I know I’d appreciate a handy alternative that I hope and pray I haven’t forgot how to use.
+I don’t know about you but when my phone dies on me, I know I’d appreciate a handy alternative that I hope and pray I haven’t forgot how to use...